MicrosoftDocs/Edge-Enterprise/edgeenterprise/Per-Site-Configuration-by-Policy.md

 ## Security Zones in Microsoft Edge

 While Microsoft Edge relies mostly on individual policies using the URL Filter format, it continues to use Windows’ Security Zones by default in a few cases.
-This is done to simplify deployment in Enterprises that have historically relied upon Zones configuration.
+This approach simplifies deployment in Enterprises that have historically relied upon Zones configuration.

 The following behaviors are controlled by Zone policy:

-- When deciding whether to release Windows Integrated Authentication (Kerberos or NTLM) credentials automatically.
+- Deciding whether to release Windows Integrated Authentication (Kerberos or NTLM) credentials automatically.
-- When deciding how to handle file downloads.
+- Deciding how to handle file downloads.
 - For Internet Explorer mode.

 ## Credential release

-By default, Microsoft Edge will evaluate URLACTION_CREDENTIALS_USE to decide whether Windows Integrated Authentication is used automatically, or if the user will see a manual authentication prompt.
+By default, Microsoft Edge evaluates `URLACTION_CREDENTIALS_USE` to decide whether Windows Integrated Authentication is used automatically, or if the user will see a manual authentication prompt.
 Configuring the [AuthServerAllowlist site list policy](/deployedge/microsoft-edge-policies#authserverallowlist) will prevent Zone Policy from being consulted.

 ## File downloads

 Evidence about the origins of a file download (also known as “[Mark of the Web](https://textslashplain.com/2016/04/04/downloads-and-the-mark-of-the-web/)" is recorded for files downloaded from the Internet Zone.
 Other applications, such as the Windows Shell, and Microsoft Office may take this origin evidence into account when deciding how to handle a file.

-If the Windows Security Zone policy is configured to disable the setting for launching applications and download unsafe files, the Microsoft Edge download manager will block file downloads from sites in that Zone.
+If the Windows Security Zone policy is configured to disable the setting for launching applications and download unsafe files, Microsoft Edge's download manager will block file downloads from sites in that Zone.
 A user will see this note: "Couldn’t download – Blocked".

 ## IE mode